 One of the best and most famous regional variants is Vigan ukoy from Ilocos Sur, which is made with glutinous rice flour and spring onions.

 Ukoy is typically eaten with a spiced vinegar to offset the oiliness.
 It’s a delicious crunchy snack that can be found in many Filipino restaurants as well.
 Personally, I enjoy eating it with rice.

 Ren and I had so much fun “gathering data” for this post that it’s a list we plan on growing over time.
-If you’re familiar with Filipino street food, then you’ll know this is by no means a definitive list.
-Still missing are street food favorites like betamax, adidas, helmet, day old, halo-halo, kakanin, taho, and many many more.
+If you’re familiar with street food in the Philippines, then you’ll know this is by no means a definitive list.
+Still missing are Filipino street foods like betamax, adidas, helmet, day old, halo-halo, kakanin, taho, and many many more.